 Q: I have a 2-year-old male Dachshund/Pug mix and in the last four months he has decided that my four cats are perfect for chasing.
-He has two other dogs to play with, gets plenty of exercise, and still chases my cats.
+He has two other dogs to play with, gets plenty of exercise, and my dog still chases my cats.
 What am I missing?
-I know doxis have high prey drives, but why did he start chasing the cats in only the last four months?
+I know doxis have high prey drives, but why did my dog start chasing the cats in only the last four months?
+How can I stop my dog from chasing my cats/

 A: It’s hard to say why you are suddenly seeing this chasing behavior when you never did before.
 I assume all the cats were residents before your dog got there?
 Be sure your dog’s exercise regimen is regular and very exhausting.
 Exercise can often solve a great many issues right off the bat!